 Within a train, the travelers can have discussions with other friends, who accompany them for the duration of their journey; they can spend their time in social games, get acquainted with other passengers, be hostile or friendly to them, admire nature, gain experience, make new discoveries, move in the train, and reach the goal by the way.

 At the end station, they leave the train (the current incarnation) as individual souls and stay there.
 They will find other guests, who have dropped out from the previous trains, and if they wait a while, they will meet new guests who will drop out from the coming trains.
 At this moment their consciousness expands and they realize that they are all soul brothers and sisters of a single soul.

-This soul we can also call “soul family” or “soul monad”, because for our educational purpose, it does not matter whether we talk about a soul with many incarnations or a soul community, which forms a bigger entity and has much more incarnations.
+This soul we can also call “soul family” or “soul monad” because for our educational purpose, it does not matter whether we talk about a soul with many incarnations or a soul community, which forms a bigger entity and has many more incarnations.

-Something like that can be thought of the reincarnation cycle of the soul on earth and in the astral realms, whereas the pauses between the trips are often more important than the journey itself.
+Something like that can be thought of as the reincarnation cycle of the soul on Earth and in the astral realms, whereas the pauses between the trips are often more important than the journey itself.
 Incarnation means separation from All-That-Is, and separation is a result of limited perception.
-Termination of the Incarnation, understood as death, means union with All-That-Is, that is to say, with the soul family: it is a transcendence of human consciousness.
+Termination of the incarnation understood as death, means union with All-That-Is, that is to say, with the soul family: it is a transcendence of human consciousness.